Retention Rates Across Industries: FinServ, Healthcare, Media, and Beyond

 Use Amplitude to track benchmark retention rates across industries

-Amplitude’s Benchmark tool gives you clear insights into retention metrics for your industry and across all industries.
+gives you clear insights into retention metrics for your industry and across all industries.
 The information is updated every six months so that you can use the data as a baseline for your retention rate on an ongoing basis.

 Benchmark data offers a comparative view, enabling you to understand where your product stands in your industry’s landscape.
 It provides insight into industry norms, trends, and competitive performance, helping set realistic goals.

-Check out retention data for your industry for free.
+Check out for free.

-Sign up for free today and start making strategic, data-driven decisions that drive growth.
+and start making strategic, data-driven decisions that drive growth.

 About the Author